Owanesh/ETH2324/docs/REPORT.md

 ![Publishing new posts](medium8.jpg)

 After a painful wait, we will have our post published.
 Hooray…?
-Indeed, because when it comes to posts and possible vulnerabilities, the first one that will come into our mind is `cross site scripting`.
+Indeed, because when it comes to posts and possible vulnerabilities, the first one that will come into our mind is cross site scripting.

 ### Exploit

-The post submission process does not check and validate user input automatically so `cross site scripting` is possible which we can double check that by posting a post with the following input
+The post submission process does not check and validate user input automatically so cross site scripting is possible which we can double check that by posting a post with the following input

 ```js
 <img src=”x” onload=”alert(1)” />